 Richardson Ground Squirrels (RGS), locally referred to as Gophers, are a naturally occurring rodent species in Kneehill County and play an important ecological role as a food source for many predators.
 When populations expand and disperse rapidly, they can pose a significant economic threat to agriculture, as well as severely impact natural ecosystems.
-For this reason, Agriculture Services recommends developing an understanding of RGS biology and utilizing an Integrated Pest Management (IMP) approach to maintaining gopher populations below threshold limits.
+For this reason, Agriculture Services recommends developing an understanding of RGS biology and utilizing an Integrated Pest Management (IPM) approach to maintaining gopher populations below threshold limits.
 A combination of population monitoring and cultural prevention in addition to lethal control measures are commonly recommended strategies for effective control.

 Richardson Ground Squirrels first appear in early spring, with the males coming out of hibernation from the end of February to early March, depending on the weather.
 Two weeks later, the females come up for a short 10-day mating season.
 After a 23-day gestation period, the litters are born underground and remain there for the first month of their life.
 Because of their annual life cycle and foraging habits, control measures such as baiting or hunting are best taken in the early spring when both males and females have emerged, before the litters are born.

 The first step in the IPM process is determining what your population threshold limits are and monitoring the population.
 Do regular checks of your fields for mounds and burrows and keep track of the number and density of holes.
 Count the active mounds within a 1-meter space as you walk 100 meters.
 Typically, one mound per 2 strides is considered a heavy population.
 Your threshold can also be based on the economic threshold of crop or forage loss occurring.